zachchong/tp/docs/UserGuide.md

 ### Locating persons by name, organisation, role, or categories : `find`

-Finds persons whose name, organisation, role or categories contain any of the given keywords.
+Finds person(s) whose name, organisation, role or categories matches exactly with at least one of the given keywords.

 > **Format**
 > ```